Sigabiel/BlockArmorStandCompression/README.md

 ![](https://github.com/Sigabiel/BlockArmorStandCompression/blob/images/1.png)

 # Download
-You can download the built jar in the [build](https://github.com/Sigabiel/BlockArmorStandCompression/tree/main/build) directory in the repository
+You can download the plugin in the [build](https://github.com/Sigabiel/BlockArmorStandCompression/tree/main/build) directory in the repository

 After you've done that simply put the plugin in the plugins directory of your folder.